Geometric clustering

 Available customizations

-To create geometric clustering with htool::ClusterTreeBuilder, two type of strategies allow customization of the algorithm defining \(n_{\mathrm{children}}\) children of a cluster node:
+To create geometric clustering with htool::ClusterTreeBuilder, two types of strategies allow customization of the algorithm defining \(n_{\mathrm{children}}\) children of a cluster node:

 1. Computation of the main directions for a given cluster node.
 Available strategies are: